-When traveling to Harajiri Falls I had thought that I must have entered the wrong address into my navigation as this area is almost entirely flat farmland.
-However, the rice fields of the Ogata Plains suddenly gave way to a rocky basin that seems starkly out of place from its surrounding scenery.
-I have never before seen a waterfall located on such wide open plains and was even more impressed by its size and the volume of its roar.
+When traveling to Harajiri Falls, I had thought that I must have entered the wrong address into my navigation as this area is almost entirely flat farmland.
+However, the rice fields of the Ogata Plains suddenly gave way to a rocky basin that seemed starkly out of place from its surrounding scenery.
+I had never before seen a waterfall located on such wide open plains and was even more impressed by its size and the volume of its roar.

-Parking my rental car right next to the falls, I walked along the look out point that spans the right side of the basin to a suspension bridge that offers a fantastic aerial view of the falls 50 meters away.
+Parking my rental car next to the falls, I walked along with the lookout point that spans the right side of the basin to a suspension bridge that offers a fantastic aerial view of the falls 50 meters away.

 My favorite spot to enjoy these falls was right up on the rocky shoreline closest to the waterfall.
-Here you can feel the mist and wind that the torrents of water create.
+Here, you can feel the mist and wind created by the torrents of water.
 This would be a wonderful place to cool off and escape the summer heat in August.

 The Ninomiya Hachiman Shrine

 After visiting the waterfall, I took a short 300-meter walk into the hills where the Ninomiya Hachiman Shrine rests up against the forested hillside.
 This shrine dates back over 800 years to the end of the Heian Period and was established by Koreyoshi Ogata, a famous samurai of this region.

 It is said that Ogata shot three arrows into the air and established three shrines where they landed.
 Ninomiya Hachiman is one of these shrines, and you can also visit Ichinomiya Hachiman Shrine and Sannomiya Hachiman Shrine nearby.